UltraEngine/Documentation/CPP/World_Pick.md

 # World::Pick

-This method performs a ray intersection test on the world.
+This method performs a line segment intersection test on all the entities in the world.

 ## Syntax